 |December||7°C / 44°F||Low||Medium||🙂|

-There are many lovely neighborhoods in Kyoto!
+So where is the best place to stay in Kyoto?
 If you’re interested in temple-hopping – one of the best activities in Kyoto – try to find a place in the Higashiyama district!
 Famous for its many beautiful and historic temples, some of the best Kyoto attractions are located within easy walking distance.
 If you’re only spending a weekend in Kyoto this is ideal, as you won’t have to spend much time on transportation!

-Another great neighborhood you can stay in is Downtown Kawaramachi.
+Another great neighbourhood you can stay in is Downtown Kawaramachi.
 It’s central and modern, but really close to the oldest parts of Kyoto.
-Including Gion!
 A vacation in Kyoto is always really well spent here.

 Best Hostel in Kyoto – Len Kyoto